SolaceServices/client-cli/README.md

 `service ca add <CA Name> <Path to CA file>`

 #### Client Profiles
+The following operations on Client Profiles are currently available:
+- create  - Creates a client profile.
+- delete  - Deteles a client profile.
+- details - Details for a client profile.
+- list    - Lists all client profiles for a Solace Cloud Console Account.
+A sample command is:
+`sol service cp create <profileName>`

 #### Queues
 The following operations on queues are currently available: